Table of Contents

 Greek mythology is full of wars, conflicts, losers, and victors, and Nike played an essential role in these conflicts.
 Also known as the ‘Winged Goddess’, Nike is the goddess of victory, speed and strength.
 Having Nike’s favor was a great advantage since she could determine the outcome of the event.
 Nike has also had a strong influence on modern culture, with evidence of her influence around the globe.

-Here’s a closer look at her myth.
+Here’s a closer look at her myth and her symbols.

 Who was Nike?